igorkry/tnt4j-streams/README.md

 activity value post-processing before sending it to [JKool Cloud](https://www.jkoolcloud.com/): e.g., extracts file name from resolved activity file path.

-To pass resolved field/locator value to transformation script/expression use predefined variable placeholder `$fieldValue`.
-You can also use parser defined field names as script/expression variables having format `${FIELD_NAME}` to access resolved activity entity fields like
-`${EventType}` or `${Trace.HighResTime}`.
+To pass a resolved field/locator value to a transformation script/expression, use the predefined variable placeholder `$fieldValue`.
+You can also use parser defined field names as script/expression variables having the format `${FIELD_NAME}` to access resolved activity entity fields like `${EventType}` or `${Trace.HighResTime}`.
+The referenced fields must be <u>within the same parser definition</u>.

 #### Transformation definition